charmoniumQ/wf-reg-test/README.md

 6. At any time after step 4 (even during step 5), run `python -m wf_reg_test report` to get a report on the results in `$index_path/results.html`.

+Be sure to check that the workers are not running out of disk space periodically.
+If they are, you can use `python -m wf_reg_test retest --predicate 'HERE'` to rerun just those failing workflows, replacing `HERE` with a Python expression which selects the revisions you wish to re-execute.

 # TODO list

 - Registries of computational experiments